iturdikulov/notes/my_routine.md

 This task can reuse information from [[#Chunk 1.1 Big guy]].
 But I need to learn according to [[learning]] techniques.

+This chunk is starting in the evening.

+Depending on my mood I can spend on this chunk 2 or more hours.
+Minimal goal is 2 ETA hours of learning.

 ## Chunk 3.
 Fun

 It's good time to practice learned information by working with [[my_pet_projects|pet projects]].
 Sometimes you haven't energy for it, it's fine.
 You can do something else.

+If possible spend some time on [[spaced_repetition|spaced repetition]].

 ## Prepare for tomorrow